-Most archaeological investigations are subject to limitations that may affect the reliability of the results.
-The main constraint to the present investigation was restricted surface visibility due primarily to the presence of vegetation cover, and in the instance of graded driveways, imported gravel.
-Surface visibility within the study area varied between an estimated average of 0% and 60%.
-Erosion scalds, ploughed fields, animal tracks, and informal vehicle tracks provided locales of improved surface visibility within the study area.
+All archaeological investigations are subject to limitations that may affect the reliability of the results.
+The main constraint to the present investigation was restricted surface visibility due primarily to the presence of vegetation cover and the presence of introduced gravels.
+Surface visibility across the study area varied between an estimated average of 10% and 50%.
+Erosion scalds, vehicle tracks and animal diggings provided locales of improved surface visibility.
 The constraints in surface visibility limited the effectiveness of the survey assessment to some degree.
 This is discussed in more detail in Section 6 of this report.